 - Not many restaurants or cafes in and around town

-Here are our favorites – Hotels in Kananaskis County
+Here are our favorites – Hotels in Kananaskis Country

 - Rooms: 247

 - Beautiful spacious rooms.
-The rooms are stunning and has modern decor with mountain views.
+The rooms are stunning and have modern decor with mountain views.

-- Features: Mid to high rang hotel.
-Kananaskis Nordic spa, family friendly, restaurant on site
+- Features: Mid to high-range hotel.
+Kananaskis Nordic Spa is family-friendly, and a restaurant on site

 - Book your stay at the Kananaskis Mountain Lodge